This post may contain affiliate links.

 But do you really need one?

-Let’s look at what the BBC state that your Licence Fee covers:
+Let’s look at what the BBC state that the Licence Fee pays for:

 “The fee you pay provides a wide range of TV, radio and online content, as well as developing new ways to deliver it to you.
 In addition to funding BBC programmes and services, a proportion of the licence fee contributes to the costs of rolling out broadband to the UK population and funding Welsh Language TV channel S4C and local TV channels.